 Due to the individual nature of the mentoring activities provided by NBCTs,

-Helped candidates. | I am a facilitator for NBCT candidates. | I met and reviewed topics with other NBCTs. |
+Helped candidates.
+I am a facilitator for NBCT candidates.
+I met and reviewed topics with other NBCTs.

 Prepared for upcoming candidate support session.
-Made copies, organized materials, secured meeting location, etc. | Planning for a professional development presentation at my school. | Presented cohort session with the 9 candidates.
-Lead the sessions, discussions and assisted in writing. |
+Made copies, organized materials, secured meeting location, etc. Planning for a professional development presentation at my school.
+Presented cohort session with the 9 candidates.
+Led the sessions, and discussions and assisted in writing.

-Read for a candidate. | Participated in a webinar. | Completed sessions with candidates. |
+Read for a candidate.
+Participated in a webinar.
+Completed sessions with candidates.

-Read and responded to component. | Prepped (scanned paper, set up google, | Discussion and answering questions. |
+Read and responded to components.
+Prepped (scanned paper, set up google, Discussion and answering questions.

-Helped a teacher with technical issues during lunch. | Emailed a candidate about missing meeting, what was missed, what to do for next time. | The meeting with the candidate went well.
-We talked about our students. |
+Helped a teacher with technical issues during lunch.
+Emailed a candidate about missing a meeting, what was missed, and what to do for next time.
+The meeting with the candidate went well.
+We talked about our students.

-Read and commented on components, videos, draft, and writing about planning. | Technology - developing and editing lessons. | This provides me 3 mentoring hours for all my sessions I have completed so far in working with NBCT candidates. |
+Read and commented on components, videos, drafts, and writing about planning.
+Technology - developing and editing lessons.
+This provides me with 3 mentoring hours for all the sessions I have completed so far in working with NBCT candidates.

-The candidate felt worried. | I am a facilitator for a candidate cohort. | Today we split the cohort.
+The candidate felt worried.
+I am a facilitator for a candidate cohort.
+Today we split the cohort.
 Some worked on Component 4 under my guidance and others were introduced to Component 2.
-We went through directions, asked questions for clarity and discussed a game plan. |
+We went through directions, asked questions for clarity, and discussed a game plan.

-Talked to new teachers during break. | Sent a reminder for candidates to send me drafts by deadline. | Provide guidance and support based on the candidate's needs. |
+Talked to new teachers during a break.
+Sent a reminder for candidates to send me drafts by the deadline.
+Provide guidance and support based on the candidate's needs.

-Conference call. | For two hours, I prepped Session One. | Component 4 Session 1 District Cohort. |
+Conference call.
+For two hours, I prepped Session One.
+Component 4 Session 1 District Cohort.

-Debrief after candidate meeting and plan for next meeting. | Emailed candidates. | Orientation to renewal process and requirements. |
+Debrief after the candidate meeting and plan for the next meeting.
+Emailed candidates.
+Orientation to renewal process and requirements.

-Session with candidates meeting after school. | Presented information during a staff meeting and shared what I learned at a conference. | Feedback for components. |
+Session with candidates meeting after school.
+Presented information during a staff meeting and shared what I learned at a conference.
+Feedback for components.

-Met with candidates. | Mentoring. |
+Met with candidates.
+Mentoring.